lazuto123/vuln-bank/README.md

 The following tasks are still pending or need improvements:

-- [ ] **Email Notifications**: Email body only shows TruffleHog findings, not full details from Snyk, Checkov, or ZAP.
+- [ ] **Email Notifications**: Currently, email is only sent for TruffleHog and SAST findings, while SCA and DAST results even with high or critical issues are not included.
 - [ ] **Hardening & Compliance Checks**: Ansible hardening role is not yet running smoothly in the pipeline.
 - [ ] **Misconfiguration Scanning**: Checkov reports are not fully integrated into the findings.
 - [ ] **Additional SAST with LLM**: Integrate LLM-based code analysis to detect logical vulnerabilities.
-- [ ] **Integration with Vulnerability Manager**: Not yet connected to a vulnerability management platform (e.g., DefectDojo, Faraday, or Jira).
+- [ ] **Integration with Vulnerability Manager**: Not yet running smoothly.

 ---